Saric-Group/trimem_sbeady/README.md

  pip install -e .
 ```

-In case they are not build during install one can compile the shared libraries
+In case they are not built during install one can compile the shared libraries using
-using
 ```bash
 python3 setup.py build
 ```

 Finally some shared libraries have to be copied manually from the _skbuild folder.
-The names depends on system and python verison!
--> all the .so files should be placed in the src/trimem folder
+The names you see below depend on system and python version!
+Note that all the .so files should be placed in the src/trimem folder.

 ```bash
 cp _skbuild/linux-x86_64-3.11/cmake-build/core.cpython-311-x86_64-linux-gnu.so src/trimem/.